 Choose the Best Place

-.
+Whether you are relocating to the capital city or some smaller place, you should think about your daily commute.
 Public transportation ranges from modern metros to speed rails.
 Prices of transportation are affordable.
-They can vary by region, but in general, the bus will cost you around 1.5 EUR, while a single metro ticket is 2 EUR.
+They can vary by region, but in general, the bus will cost you around $1.78, while a single metro ticket is $2.37.
 Using trains is one of the cheapest ways to travel.

 Shipping a Car Across the World